arqamrp/stochoptimtests/temp/coding.md

 - Run the optimiser
 - Convert the results into a standard form and return them

-Apart from these two, we would also need a comparison wrapper to benchmark, which could be integrated as an option into the global wrapper e.g. (compare = TRUE).
+Then, we would need a comparison wrapper which would make calls to all the various optimisers through the centraal wrapper, collect relevant information ie the optimum parameters, optimum value, function calls, time taken, etc. and display those in an easy to read, tabulated form.